oDestroyeRo/STRCF-realtime/README.md

    $ git clone https://github.com/oDestroyeRo/STRCF-realtime

-2. Clone the submodules.
-   In the repository directory, run the commands:

-   $ git submodule init
-   $ git submodule update

-3. Start Matlab and navigate to the repository.
+2. Start Matlab and navigate to the repository.
    Run the install script:

    |>> install

-4. Run the demo script to test the tracker:
+3. Run the demo script to test the tracker:

    |>> gui.m